Woodpeckers in Pennsylvania

 While woodpeckers are beautiful and majestic birds, they can cause serious damage to homes.
 At Backyard Wildlife Solutions, we offer preventative methods to keep woodpeckers away from your home!

 In Pennsylvania, we see seven different species of woodpeckers that range from 6 to 18 inches long.
 They also have a chiseled-like beak used for drilling into trees and other structures.
+Most male woodpeckers have red markings on the tops of their heads and a mixture of white and brown feathers on their body.

 Woodpeckers are most commonly known for drumming and their undulating flight.
 While woodpeckers drill into trees to find food, “drumming” is a rhythmic pecking where they drill into the wood when no insects are present.
 They drum to mark territory, nest, and communicate with other species of woodpeckers.

+Moreover, drumming is performed on wooden components of a home, like siding, shingles, and trim.
+They will also go after wooden decks and fences.
 Surprisingly, woodpeckers will choose unhealthy trees to drill into.
 They strip bark from dead or dying trees, preventing pests from spreading to nearby healthy trees.
-However, if the area has a low amount of unhealthy trees, they will drill into healthy ones.
+However, if the area has a low number of unhealthy trees, they will drill into healthy ones.

 What Diseases Do They Carry?

 As we have highlighted before, birds make very large messes.
 They leave nesting debris and their droppings contain many diseases.
 Histoplasmosis, which is fatal to humans, is found in their droppings.
-West Nile Virus, E.Coli, and Salmonella are also found in their droppings.
+West Nile Virus, E. Coli, and Salmonella are also found in their droppings.

 How Do We Deal with Woodpeckers?